YMGB96/SchoolProject-StrategyGames/TechnicalDocu.md

 menu_logic.start_game(1, 2)
 ```
 This method tells the game logic to **start a new** game with the given **user, game type and difficulty**

+## **Database**
+In the file [`database.py`](board_blitz/database.py) a database named '`gamesdb.db`' is created to connect with the `SQLite3` module, two tables follow to store the login information of the registered users and to store the result values after every game finishes.

+Following, some methods are defined to `add` entries to the database and to `fetch` contents from it, this methods can be called from other classes in the application.

+`connection.row_factory = sqlite3.Row` was added to not only read the queried data as tuples, but to also have the corresponding keys for it.

 ## **Game GUI**
 Contains a class that displays the game and handles the user's input